How to Get BRCA Tested

 If you want to know your BRCA status, you’re ready to take the next steps.

 Once you’ve decided to get BRCA tested, you’ll first want to talk to your doctor, who will help decide if you fit the criteria to receive testing.
 From there, your doctor can help guide you through the process and even refer you to a genetic counselor.
 If your doctor isn’t familiar with genetic counseling, there are services that can help find the right counselor for you.
+Genetic testing may also be done without pre-test counseling.

 If you have questions about your insurance coverage for BRCA testing, visit our Insurance FAQs.